shamim90123/next-js/README.md

 ### 2️⃣ Application Process
 - The application process is divided into multiple steps.
-- Students provide personal, academic, and supporting document details.
+- Users provide personal, academic, and supporting document details.
 - Data is stored and managed using Prisma ORM.

 ### 3️⃣ Prisma ORM & Database